-Date: February 22, 2022
+Date: February 24, 2023

-Base on the findings of a self-assessment, Co-Tech Development Corporation (Co-Tech) states the following with regard to its internal control system during the year 2020:
+For the Company's Internal Control System of 2022, based on the results of self-assessment, the following is hereby declared:

-I. Co-Tech is fully aware that establishing, operating, and maintaining an internal control system are the responsibility of the Board and managerial officers of Co-Tech and that such a system has been implemented within Co-Tech.
-The purpose of the system is to reasonably ensure that the effectiveness and efficiency of operations (including profits, performance and protecting the security of assets), reliability, timeliness, transparency and regulatory compliance of reporting, as well as the compliance with applicable laws, regulations and bylaws are achieved.
+- I. The Company acknowledges and understands that the establishment, implementation, and maintenance of the internal control system are the responsibility of the Company's board and managerial officers and that such a system has been implemented within the Company.
+The purpose of the system is to reasonably ensure that the effectiveness and efficiency of operations (including profits, performance and protecting the security of assets), reliability, timeliness, transparency and regulatory compliance of reporting, as well as the compliance with applicable laws, regulations and bylaws are achieved. - II.

-II.
 The internal control system is designed with inherent limitations.
 No matter how perfect the internal control system is, it can only provide a reasonable assurance to the fulfillment of the three objectives referred to above.
 Moreover, the effectiveness of the internal control system could be affected by the changes in the environment and circumstances.
-However, Co-Tech internal control system has a self-supervision mechanism.
-Once the missing element is recognized, Co-Tech takes corrective action.

-III.
-Co-Tech evaluates the design and execution of its internal control system based on the criteria specified in the "Regulations Governing Establishment of Internal Control Systems by Public Companies" (hereinafter referred to as the "Regulations") to determine whether or not the existing system continues to be effective.
-The criteria defined in "the Regulations" include five elements depending on the management control process: 1. control environment, 2.risk assessment, 3. control activities, 4. information and communication, and 5. monitoring.
-Each component further contains several items.
-Please refer to the Regulations for details.

-IV.
-Co-Tech has adopted the said criteria to validate the effectiveness of its internal control system design and execution.

-V. Based on the results of examination, Co-Tech believes that the design and implementation of its internal control system dated December 31, 2021 (including supervising and managing its subsidiaries), consisting of the effectiveness and efficiency of business operations, the preparation of reliable, timely and transparent financial statements and their compliance with the relevant rules and regulations, are effective and reasonably assure the achievement of the aforementioned goals.

-VI.
-The Statement of Declaration will be the major contents of the annual report and prospectus of Co-Tech and to be publicly disclosed.
-Co-Tech shall be held liable for misrepresentation or nondisclosure in the above content, according to Articles 20, 32,171 and 174 of the Securities and Exchange Act.

-VII.
-This statement has been passed by the Co-Tech Board of Directors' Meeting on February 22, 2022, where all the ten attending directors did not express any dissenting opinion and affirmed the content of this statement.
+However, the company's internal control system has a self-supervision mechanism.
+Once the missing element is recognized, the company takes corrective action. - III.
+The Company evaluates the design and execution of its internal control system based on the criteria specified in the "Regulations Governing Establishment of Internal Control Systems by Public Companies" (hereinafter referred to as the "Regulations") to determine whether or not the existing system continues to be effective.
+The criteria defined in "the Regulations" include five elements depending on the management control process: 1. environment control, 2. risk assessment, 3. control process, 4. information and communication, and 5. supervision.
+Each component consists of a number of items.
+Please refer to the "Regulations" for these items. - IV.
+The Company has adopted the said criteria to validate the effectiveness of its internal control system design and execution. - V. Based on the results of examination, the Company believes that the design and implementation of its internal control system dated December 31, 2022 (including supervising and managing its subsidiaries), consisting of the effectiveness and efficiency of business operations, the preparation of reliable, timely and transparent financial statements and their compliance with the relevant rules and regulations, are effective and reasonably assure the achievement of the aforementioned goals. - VI.
+This statement will become the main content of the Company's Annual Report and prospectus, and will be made public.
+The Company shall be held liable for misrepresentation or nondisclosure in the above content, according to Articles 20, 32, 171 and 174 of the Securities and Exchange Act. - VII.
+This statement was approved by the Company's Board of Directors on February 24, 2023.
+Among the ten directors present, all agreed to the content of this statement and hereby declaration.

-Raymond Soong Chairman
+Chairman: Raymond Soong President: Lee Shih-Shen

-Lee Shih Shen General Manager

-- 2. If Cpa Was Engaged To Conduct A Special Audit Of Internal Control System, Provide Its Audit Report: None. - (X) For The Most Recent Fiscal Year or During the Current Fiscal Year up to the Date of Publication of the Annual Report, Disclose any Sanctions Imposed in Accordance with the Law Upon the Company or its Internal Personnel, any Sanctions Imposed by the Company Upon its Internal Personnel for Violations of Internal Control System Provisions, Principal Deficiencies, and the State of any Efforts to Make Improvements: None.
+- 2. For those who appointed a CPA to review the internal control system, the CPA's review report shall be disclosed: None. - (X) For the Most Recent Fiscal Year or During the Current Fiscal Year up to the Date of Publication of the Annual Report, Disclose Any Sanctions Imposed in Accordance With the Law Upon the Company or Its Internal Personnel, Any Sanctions Imposed by the Company Upon Its Internal Personnel for Violations of Internal Control System Provisions, Principal Deficiencies, and the State of Any Efforts to Make Improvements: None.

-(XI) Material Resolutions of the Shareholders' Meeting and the Board Meetings 1.
-Material Resolutions of Board Meetings:
+(XI) Material Resolutions of the Shareholders' Meeting and the Board Meetings:

+1. Material resolutions of board meetings